Mental Health Facilities Honolulu County, HI

 Counseling Services And Day Treatment Queens Medical Center

-Counseling Services And Day Treatment Queens Medical Center is a mental health clinic in Honolulu County, HI, located at 1374 Nuuanu Avenue, 96817 zip code.
-Counseling Services And Day Treatment Queens Medical Center provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Counseling Services And Day Treatment Queens Medical Center offers behavior modification, group therapy and couples/family therapy to young adults, children / adolescents and adults.
-Counseling Services And Day Treatment Queens Medical Center also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-More services at Counseling Services And Day Treatment Queens Medical Center include mentoring/peer support/consumer-run services, illness management and recovery and family psychoeducation.
+Counseling Services And Day Treatment Queens Medical Center is a mental health clinic in Honolulu County, HI, located at 1374 Nuuanu Avenue, 96817.
+Counseling Services And Day Treatment Queens Medical Center provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Counseling Services And Day Treatment Queens Medical Center offers couples/family therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
+Counseling Services And Day Treatment Queens Medical Center also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Counseling Services And Day Treatment Queens Medical Center include family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn More